nadheemcr7/nadheem/README.md

 2. Navigate to the project directory.
 3. Update the MySQL password and database information in `mysql_connector.py` to match your local MySQL setup.
 4. Run `main.py` to launch the application.
 ### Running the code as an exe file

 Note: The exe file that I have committed may not work for you.
 To run the program as an exe:
-- open the project in an IDE(preferably pyCharm) and make sure you have venv directory containing all the dependencies.
+- Open the project in an IDE(preferably pyCharm) and make sure you have venv directory containing all the dependencies.
-- install pyinstaller by using the command 'pip install pyinstaller'.
+- Install pyinstaller by using the command `pip install pyinstaller`.
-- execute the command 'pyinstaller.exe --onefile --noconsole --paths=Library-Management-System\venv\Lib\site-packages --icon=bit
+- Execute the command `pyinstaller.exe --onefile --noconsole --paths=Library-Management-System\venv\Lib\site-packages --icon=bit
-.ico main.py
+.ico main.py`
-'.
+- Look for the application named `main` in the dist folder and your exe file is ready.

 ## Usage
 Upon launching the application, users are presented with a user-friendly menu interface that guides them through various operations.
 Simply follow the on-screen instructions and options to utilize the system effectively.